Superalgos/Superalgos/README.md

 ```
 Log files contain detailed information about each execution of the bot.
 As such, a new folder is created for each execution, labeled with the exact DateTime.

 Each folder may contain more than one file.
-Lighter files tend to include data about the initialization stage, while heavier files usually feature the date corresponding to the actual work the bot does.
+Lighter files tend to include data about the initialization stage, while heavier files usually feature the data corresponding to the actual work the bot does.

 ![Technical-Logs](https://user-images.githubusercontent.com/13994516/63350228-4f38ad00-c35d-11e9-8074-bdd73ac68bd8.gif)